tcampbell-phys/LAMMPS_SPH_Bohm/README.md

 Helpful to consult the manual on the inner workings of LAMMPS and tips on its compilation: https://docs.lammps.org/Manual.html

-I recommend trying to re-run some of the input scripts used to generate outputs for the paper, these call the most up-to-date Bohm and SPH routines in the code base.
+I recommend trying to re-run some of the input scripts used to generate outputs for the paper, these should call the most up-to-date Bohm and SPH routines in the code base.
 In particular:
 - input_decks/hedp64/CoM_thermo_tests/QHO_tests_241024/in.hedp_SPH_QHO_stability_test_20a to input_decks/hedp64/CoM_thermo_tests/QHO_tests_241024/in.hedp_SPH_QHO_stability_test_27a for Bohm conservation checks
 - input_decks/hedp64/coul_conservation_tests/pre311024/in.hedp_SPH_coul_stability_test_2e_base and input_decks/hedp64/coul_conservation_tests/pre311024/in.hedp_SPH_coul_stability_test_2e_thetacut for the coulomb conservation checks
--
+- input_decks/scarf/H_research/ground_tests/old/in.scarf_H_ground_23dynf input_decks/scarf/H_research/ground_tests/current/in.scarf_H_ground_29dyna and input_decks/scarf/H_research/ground_tests/old/in.scarf_H_ground_30dyna for the ground state of Hydrogen tests.
+- the contents of input_decks/scarf/H_research/21_54eV_1_75_rs/confine_full/ for the warm dense hydrogen confinement potential scan.

+LAMMPS has a typical leapfrog timestepping structure which is strictly incompatibale with the definition of the SPH Bohm potential (Eq.
+17 of the paper) that requires access to the position and velocity information at the same time.
+To resolve this, some of the input scripts (notably input_decks/scarf/H_research/21_54eV_1_75_rs/confine_full/in.scarf_H_21_54eV_1_75_rs_min_conf_full_7a_fix) calculate the bohm potential in the fix stage of the LAMMPS timestep structure to overcome the half time step difference between position and velocity coordinates available at the pair stage.
+This does not affect the calculated dynamics, but does instigate recalculation of various SPH quantities in the fix (resulting in a roughly ~25% increase in wall time duration than the standard Bohm SPH implementation).

 I would ignore the Aluminium and Beryllium input scripts, there is an undiagnosed error in the energy conservation of the pseudopotential routine designed for the Gaussian SPH kernels.

 This repo is not the easiest to navigate, for which I apologise in advance.
 In particular, there is no real separation of various versions of the code - I improved as I went.
 My ambitions of tidying the repo and writing an exhaustive guide remain unfulfilled, but I hope there is some value in making it all available.
 If hopelessly stuck you can email me at thomas_campbell1@protonmail.com and I will reply if I can.